a-kostevski/flavor/exampleSite/content/en/articles/getting-started-with-zettelkasten.md

 toc: true
 ---

+{{< def title="Zettelkasten" >}}
+A note-taking and knowledge management method meaning "slip box" in German.
+Developed by sociologist Niklas Luhmann, it creates a network of interconnected atomic notes that enables emergent thinking and writing.
+{{< /def >}}

-The Zettelkasten ("slip box" in German) is a note-taking method that transforms how you think and write.
+The Zettelkasten is a note-taking method that transforms how you think and write.
 Developed by sociologist Niklas Luhmann, who used it to write over 70 books, the system creates a network of interconnected ideas.{{< sidenote >}}Luhmann maintained his Zettelkasten on paper index cards.
 Modern digital tools make the method even more powerful.{{< /sidenote >}}

 ## Why Zettelkasten?